 High-intensity cardio class using stationary bikes to simulate real cycling experiences.
 Students adjust their own resistance and cadence so that beginners and experienced cyclists are challenged in the same class.

 LSPA 1060.
 High-Intensity Interval Training.
 1 Credit.

 Training the aerobic and anaerobic energy systems and building muscular strength, power, and endurance with short periods of intensive activity followed by periods of rest.

 LSPA 1061.
 Capoeira.
 1 Credit.

-Introduction to Capoeira, an Afro-Brazilian martial art that encompasses elements of music, dance, acrobatics, and martial techniques.
-Includes interactive events with local Capoeira groups to help participants develop flexibility, strength, rhythm, and confidence.
+Introduction to the Afro-Brazilian martial art encompassing elements of music, dance, acrobatics, and martial techniques.
+Includes interactive events with local Capoeira groups to help develop flexibility, strength, rhythm, and confidence.

 LSPA 1063.
 Les Mills BODYPUMP.
 1 Credit.